psnikil/JobApp_Agent/README.md

 ## 🗺️ Roadmap

-*   [ ] **Update the we scraper tool**: MModify the web scarper tool to extract the JD more eaccurately and efficiently .
+*   [ ] **Update the we scraper tool**: MModify the web scarper tool to extract the JD more accurately and efficiently .
 *   [ ] **Support for multiple models**: Add support for the use of different models for different tasks
 *   [ ] **Update the workflow**: update the flow such that an orchestrator agent can dynamically choose the required tools/state the agent should visit